cy2301/talon-bot/README.md

   - The starting items for Talon.
 - Boots
   - Boots options for Talon.
+- Matchups
+  - Advice on the most common middle lane matchups for Talon.
+Included matchups are mentioned in the code.
 # Stats command
 Accesses data from the site https://u.gg and gets Talon's winrate, pickrate, and banrate.
 Region, rank, and role can be customized by simply adding it after the command.
 IE: @Talon Bot stats NA diamond jg -> returns the stats for Jungle Talon in NA Diamond+.